caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

       systems and its behaviour was taken from MEDM.
 The Cartesian consists of an X and one or two Y axes on which data can be plotted.
-The sets of data are called traces and consist of a set of (x, y) pairswith the properties shown above.
+The sets of data are called traces and consist of a set of (x, y) pairs with the properties shown above.
 The traces correspond to curves on the plot.
 Currently there can be up to six traces on a plot.
 Each trace can (but does not have to) have a process variable from which to get the x values and another from which to get the y values.
 These process variables can be array process variables, such as Waveforms, or they can be scalar process variables with only a single value.
-The variables have to be separated by a semicolumn (see above).
+The variables have to be separated by a semicolon (see above).
       There are eight possible kinds of traces as seen in the following table.
-The traces for a given plot do not all have to be of the same kind - they can be mixed.
+The traces for a given plot do not have to be all of the same kind - they can be mixed.
 (In the table Nx is the number of elements in the process variable specified for x, and Ny is the number of elements in the process variable specified for y.
 The